 – The Criminologist (who tells us all about our faithless heros) has no neck!
 Make sure he knows!
 “This man has no f#cking neck!” is popular to say when we first meet him.

 Let’s do the Time Warp again!
 Get up on stage and follow along with everyone else!
 We aren’t grading you on your performance, just have a good time!
 It’s just a jump to the left and then a step to the right!
 Just watch the Crim!
 He’ll show you how to do it!

 We get our energy from you, the audience!
 So if you like something, make some noise and show us!
 Yell until you’re hoarse!
 Dance!
 Sing along!
 Just have a good time!

 We always do coffee somewhere after the performance where you can chat with us and get a late-night bite to eat!
 Just listen to our Master of Ceremonies before the show, or talk to a cast member afterwards.
-He’ll tell you where to go.
-We always encourage you to come out for it as we love meeting new people!
+They’ll tell you where to go.
+We always encourage audience members to come out for it as we love meeting new people!
 Just remember to tip the waitstaff well!
 They put up with a lot from our crazy group!